esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: /components/lvgl/images/lvgl_switch.png
     :align: left

-The easiest way to integrate an LVGL :ref:`lvgl-wgt-swi` widget and a switch or light is with :ref:`automations <automation>`:
+The easiest way to integrate an LVGL :ref:`lvgl-widget-switch` widget and a switch or light is with :ref:`automations <automation>`:

 .. code-block:: yaml